luvnft/podsearch/README.md

 	- Lodash module (for _Debounce-function)
 	- Device module (for iPhone-device detection)
 	- Pinia Nuxt Module (for global storage across components)
-  	- Nightwind Tailwind plugin (for deep automatic nightmode)
+  	- Nightwind Tailwind plugin (for deep automaticaally generated tailwind classes for nightmode)
+	- Nuxt Image Cloudflare (passes correct image width and height to cloudflare image url causes cloudflare to automatically resize and compress image to be the smallest payload)'
+ 	- Floating UI + Nuxt3 Headless UI to have automatic flipping of UI when outside of viewport
+  	- Nuxt3 Google Fonts module for async fetching of google fonts (probably GDPR breach, but...)
 ## Backend:
 ### Services:
 The services are running primarily as pm2-processes.
 With daemon-autorestart on server-shutdown, which are:
-- Express-API: Does the full-text search functionality as an API querying the Meilisearch-instance
+- Express-API: API that queries the meilisearch instance.
-- Indexer: Pushes the segments, transcription, episode and podcast data to the meilisearch-instance
-- Transcriber:
-  - Transcriber_main: Does pessimistic locking of rows and sends them to the transcriber
-  - Transcriber_transcribe: Does the transcribing using WhispherX and saves it like a json + does the deviationCalculation and Youtube-information-getting
-  - Transcriber_dbinserter: Does the inserting of the json to the db
-- Meilisearch-instance: Does the full-text search functionality

-### API:
   - Route-Controller-Service architecture for ExpressJS/Node-backends.
 [Rundown here](https://devtut.github.io/nodejs/route-controller-service-structure-for-expressjs.html#model-routes-controllers-services-code-structure)
-- The backend is written in TypeScript
-- Prisma Object Relational Mapper is used for database querying and modeling.
-Used with MySQL as database.

-### Indexer
-Contunously fetches from database and pushing in new transcriptions to Meilisearch instance.
+- Indexer (runs every 30min): Updates meilisearch indexes based on db-data
+- RSS-updater (runs very 30min): Updates db (upsert) based on changes in rss-feeds
+- Transcriber/Aligner/YoutubeGetter/YoutubeAudioDeviationCalculator (runs continuously) (can be run concurrently due to db-row locking)
+- Meilisearch-instance (native rust): Does the full-text search functionality

 ### Meilisearch instance
 A meilisearch instance running with the following settings (all indexes use the default settings), besides what's specified in the backend scripts.

 ##### Indexes
 ```